-Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.
+Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a microgreens-growing medium.

 However, the testing revealed some variables that need to be addressed, which is the focus of this article.